sharayu134/Notes/AI/LLM/LLM.md

 * Transformers convert input matrix to output matrix and convert that output to words
 * multi head atention algorithm

 * as being seen what goes in comes out, the input feed needs to be valid carrect

+* testing
+* peerplexity model is used for testing
+* also some human tests with separate testing data and gives score like -+ and model reinforces that feedback